mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Khea and other Chanestin worlds but even after a millennium there is little enthusiasm to join the Imperium.
-Uundizi commerce primarily flows to spinward where trade with Ch’naar is strong and to trailing where Uundizi’s high-tech wares compete with those of Saregon.
+Uundizi commerce primarily flows to spinward where trade with Ch'naar is strong and to trailing where Uundizi's high-tech wares compete with those of Saregon.
 Subsector Duke Halaris Olchetomi has been encouraged to invest in trade junkets to the ailing Basilling Cluster in Chant but has seen little in the way of profit there.
-The duke has a number of estates along the profitable route towards Ch’naar but only grudgingly visits the depressing and wayward Chanestin worlds to rimward.
+The duke has a number of estates along the profitable route towards Ch'naar but only grudgingly visits the depressing and wayward Chanestin worlds to rimward.